-When we released Veeam Explorer for SQL Server last year, I was very excited about this new Explorer.
+When we released Veeam Explorer for Microsoft SQL Server last year, I was very excited about this new Explorer.
 It truly addresses the database restore situation with ease for virtualized SQL Server systems running as a virtual machine (VM) on VMware vSphere and Microsoft Hyper-V without requiring the expertise of a SQL Server database administrator (DBA).
-In this blog post, I’ll focus on simply restoring a SQL Server database from a Veeam backup job.
+In this blog post, I’ll focus on a simple way to restore a SQL Server database from a Veeam backup job.

 There are three ways Veeam Explorer for Microsoft SQL Server works to restore SQL Server databases: From the image-based backup restore point, from a log replay to point in time, and from a log replay to a specific transaction.
 In each situation, the SQL Server database is restored without taking the application (SQL Server) or the entire VM offline.
 Once the VM backup job is set up, it couldn’t be easier to restore a SQL Server database.
 Also, in each situation the restore starts from the User Interface of Veeam Backup & Replication; part of Veeam Availability Suite:

 This step will launch Veeam Explorer for Microsoft SQL Server and from there all VMs with SQL Server installed (this saves time so VMs that are not running SQL Server aren’t displayed) are shown in the wizard to start the process: